meowpow-png/alis-ai/src/developer-mode.md

 - Always resolve components via metadata — not commit or branch names
 - Format summaries in natural, human-readable language
 - Output results as Markdown and save all changes for user confirmation before finalizing
+- Rewrite all changelog entries using user-friendly language
+- Avoid commit-style phrasing or repetition
+- Ensure consistency of tone across the entire release section

 ---